TheUser1935/My-Foundry-Smart-Contract-Lottery/README.md

    1. Chainlink VRF - used for randomness
    2. Chainlink automation - used for time based trigger

+# Design Principles

+1. In functions, use CEI: Checks, Effects, Interactions
+    1. Checks - require statements, if -> error statements
+    2. Effects - Effects on OWN contract
+    3. Interactions - Other contracts
+2. Adhere to Solidity Style Guide as much as possible

 # Chainlink Dependencies

 ### Chainlink Repos